Yu Mengyu: Club career

 From 2019 to 2021, Yu was a player in Nissay Red Elf table tennis club in T.League, Japan, who won the T-League championship for three consecutive years from 2019 to 2021.

 Retirement

 Yu announced her retirement from the national team on 22 March 2022 at the Singapore Table Tennis Association's Annual Awards Night.
 She said she will, after retirement, keep adhering to the tenacious and indomitable sportsmanship which is crucial to success.
 She hopes to convey more positive energy to others and to society at large.

 After her retirement, Yu was appointed as an assistant coach for the Singapore Table Tennis Association's junior development squad for high-profile players aged 9 to 12.
 Yu was happy with the appointment and hoped to share her experiences with the young athletes and groom them into champions of Singapore.

+Currently, Yu continues to contribute to the development of Singapore's sporting community as part of national sports agency Sport Singapore and is currently responsible for major events and special projects..

 Reception and legacy

 At the 2021 National Day Rally, Prime Minister Lee Hsien Loong said that Yu was the embodiment of the Singapore spirit after her Tokyo 2020 heroics in which she beat two top-10 opponents.
 Prime Minister Lee Hsien Loong said: “Mengyu was fearless against stronger opponents and fought hard for every point.
 She made it to the semi-finals, and hoped very much to win a medal for Singapore.
 Many Singaporeans who saw her in action were moved by her determination.
 I watched some of her matches and sensed her perseverance and fighting spirit.
 In her own words, she had no regrets about losing as she had done her best.
 While she did not win a medal in the end, she won the applause and respect of Singaporeans.
 And that is the Singapore spirit, to be indomitable, to keep going and never give up.”

 Singapore Minister for Culture, Community and Youth Edwin Tong also paid tribute to Yu in a Facebook of his own.
 He shared that Yu was carrying a back injury, but still pressed on and managed to defeat top-ranked opponents.
 Singapore National Olympic Council president Tan Chuan-Jin hailed Yu's outing at the Tokyo Games as a "glorious one" and praised her tenacity.

 In February 2024, Yu was inducted into the Singapore Sport Hall of Fame, together with two other athletes and five sports leaders.